NeedleBallista/ErgometerJS/README.md

     npm install -g cordova
     (or the same as I used: npm install -g cordova@5.4.1 )

-in the command line go to dir demos\simplecodova
+in the command line go to dir demos\simplecordova

 add one ore more platforms which you want to test (only ios, android and windows (8.1) are possible)